-We offer a range of mentoring and advisory in business, technical and financial areas to companies in the energy sector.
+We offer a range of mentoring and advisory in business, technical and financial areas to companies in the energy sector to build the local markets.
 We help them develop their supply chain and route-to-market strategies, and to access finance required for growth.
 We maintain relationships in local and international capital markets, and manage grant disbursements for donors.

 Businesses we support range from micro-enterprises employing two people and operating in the rural, informal economy, to venture capital-backed businesses with 100 employees.
 We work with locally owned and managed businesses, as well as those with international sponsors and management.